zeeshan-nasir/News-Reader/README.md

+• A news website with search functionality, top headlines and option to view articles as per the country and category.

-Deployed link but needs paid api for it to work: https://world-news-reader.netlify.app/
+• Deployed link but needs paid api for it to work: https://world-news-reader.netlify.app/

+# Tech Stack
+• React <br>
+• JavaScript <br>
+• CSS <br>

 # Site Preview